Qiang-Zou/Qiang-Zou.github.io/_pages/group.md

 In the short term, we are working on the following "concept-shape-process" problems:
 1. Geometric modeling:
-    1. Surfaces: NURBS computing, learning, and optimization
+    1. Surfaces: NURBS computing, optimization, and learning
     1. Solids: generation, editing, and learning
     1. Microstructures: representation and manipulation
 1. Geometric design:
     1. AI for CAD/CAM: generative CAD modeling and CAM planning
-    1. Physics-driven shape optimization
+    1. Physics-informed curve, surface, solid, and microstructure design

 ## Funding: